eintrittfrei/SEI56-Project-3/README.md

 Deployment via Heroku was done individually after cloning the original repo from our main repo owner.

 ## Backend
-The backend took up the first 2 days of coding however we added the basket and heiss room for suggestions after we had started on the front end.
+The backend took up the first 2 days of coding however we added the basket and 'Heiss Room' for suggestions after we had started on the front end.

 ### Models
 We created models for the drinks, shoppedDrinks (basket). suggested Drinks and  users.  (drinkSchema), comments and a virtual model for the ratings.